Supporting Neurodivergent Students: Classroom Design Strategies That Improve Behavior

 Off-task behavior often stems from task paralysis, not defiance.

-4. Offer Structured Choice
+4. Supporting Neurodivergent Students by Offering Structured Choice

 Autonomy increases motivation.